aktcope4066/semGroup18/use-cases/usecase01.md

 ## MAIN SUCCESS SCENARIO

-1. The member requests the information from the system.
+1. The Data Analyst requests the information from the system.
 2. The system generates a report of the compiled data over the population data for city vs rural areas by continent.
-3. The member reviews the complete report.
+3. The Data Analyst reviews the complete report and is able to make informed decisions.

 ## EXTENSIONS